๐Ÿ“šAP English Literature

 Haiku

-• Three lines of 5-7-5 syllables (in English adaptations) capturing a single moment, traditionally involving nature and seasonal reference (kigo)
+• Three lines of 5-7-5 syllables (in English adaptations) capturing a single moment, traditionally involving nature and a seasonal reference called kigo.
+Traditional Japanese haiku also often include a kireji (cutting word) that creates a pause or shift between images.

-• Juxtaposition without explicit connection—the form often places two images side by side, inviting readers to discover the relationship
+• Juxtaposition without explicit connection.
+The form often places two images side by side, inviting readers to discover the relationship.
+A classic Bashล haiku sets a frog against an old pond and lets the splash do all the work.

-• Emphasizes immediacy and sensory precision—the constraint forces concrete imagery over abstraction, making it useful for analyzing how poets achieve depth through simplicity
+• Emphasizes immediacy and sensory precision.
+The constraint forces concrete imagery over abstraction, making haiku useful for analyzing how poets achieve depth through simplicity.

 Tanka

-• Five lines of 5-7-5-7-7 syllables—extends the haiku's opening with two additional lines that typically shift toward emotional reflection
+• Five lines of 5-7-5-7-7 syllables.
+It extends the haiku's opening with two additional lines that typically shift toward emotional reflection.

-• Upper unit (kami-no-ku) presents image; lower unit (shimo-no-ku) offers response—this built-in structure creates a turn similar to the sonnet's volta
+• Upper unit (kami-no-ku) presents image; lower unit (shimo-no-ku) offers response.
+This built-in structure creates a turn similar to the sonnet's volta, but in miniature.

-• Combines sensory immediacy with subjective reflection—useful for analyzing how poets move between observation and interpretation within a single poem
+• Combines sensory immediacy with subjective reflection.
+The tanka is useful for analyzing how poets move between observation and interpretation within a single, very short poem.

 Limerick

-• Five lines with AABBA rhyme in anapestic meter (two short syllables followed by a long)—the bouncing rhythm creates inherent comedy
+• Five lines with AABBA rhyme in anapestic meter (two unstressed syllables followed by a stressed one).
+The bouncing rhythm creates inherent comedy.

-• First, second, and fifth lines are longer; third and fourth are shorter, creating a setup-punchline structure
+• First, second, and fifth lines are longer (usually trimeter); third and fourth are shorter (usually dimeter), creating a setup-punchline structure.

-• Primarily humorous and often bawdy—less common on AP exams but useful for understanding how form creates tone; the meter itself generates levity
+• Primarily humorous and often bawdy.
+Less common on AP exams, but useful for understanding how form creates tone.
+The anapestic meter itself generates levity; you can't write a serious limerick without fighting the form.

 Global and Cross-Cultural Forms